Rassie van der Dussen: International career

 In September 2018, van der Dussen was named in South Africa's Twenty20 International (T20I) series against Zimbabwe.
 He made his T20I debut for South Africa against Zimbabwe on 9 October 2018.
 In January 2019, he was named in South Africa's One Day International (ODI) squad for their series against Pakistan.
 He made his ODI debut for South Africa against Pakistan on 19 January 2019.
 During his debut, van der Dussen came within just seven runs of scoring a maiden ODI century on debut before he fell for 93.
 He followed this with an unbeaten 80 at Kingsmead Stadium three days later.
 He finished the series with 241 runs, averaging 120.5, across the five ODIs.

 Van der Dussen was then retained for the ODI series against Sri Lanka in March 2019.
 He scored 112 runs across four ODIs including one fifty and finished the series with an average of 56.
 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 In December 2019, he was named in South Africa's Test squad for their series against England.
 He made his Test debut for South Africa, against England, on 26 December 2019.
 In March 2020, he was awarded with a national contract by Cricket South Africa ahead of the 2020–21 season.

 In April 2021, in the first match against Pakistan, van der Dussen scored his first century in an ODI, with 123 not out.
 At the age of 32 years and 54 days, he also became the oldest cricketer for South Africa to score his first century in an ODI match.
 In September 2021, van der Dussen was named in South Africa's squad for the 2021 ICC Men's T20 World Cup, where he scored his highest T20I score of 94* against England.

 Van der Dussen was also named in the South Africa squad for the 2023 ICC Men's Cricket World Cup Tournament in India, where he scored 108 in the first match against Sri Lanka.

 In February 2025, van der Dussen was named in the South Africa squad for the 2025 ICC Champions Trophy.

+In April 2026, van der Dussen announced his retirement from international cricket.